Honesty.Integrity.Professionalism. When Experience Matters 'JustCallAnts' - Anthony Rael, REMAX Denver CO Realtor

 Answer: IT DEPENDS.

-If you haven't already been pre-qualified for a home loan, I can recommend a mortgage lender who will help you.
-It only takes a few minutes and can be done over the phone.
-Since there are so many variables (ie: down payment options, interest rates, closing costs, taxes, insurance, HOA's, etc.) that go into buying a home, it's best if we talk on the phone -
+If you haven't already been pre-approved for a home mortgage loan, I can recommend a local mortgage lender who will help you.
+The application process is simple and can be done online or you can meet face-to-face with the lender.
+Since there are so many variables that go into buying a home (ie: down payment options, interest rates, closing costs, taxes, insurance, HOA's, etc.), it's best if I help coach you through the process via phone, zoom or in-person.

 What is an Earnest Money Deposit & how much do I need?